LGBTQ+ Peer Mentoring Program

 Peer Mentors will

-• Serve as a Peer Mentor to up to three mentees during the Spring 2023 semester
+• Serve as a Peer Mentor to no more than three mentees during the Spring 2024 semester

 • Develop mutual expectations for communication and engagement with each mentee